panda-re/panda/docs/manual.md

   case we know how long the block is.

-* `PANDA_CB_BEFORE_BLOCK_EXEC` is after the block of guest code has been translated into code that can run on the host and immediately before Qemu runs it.
+* `PANDA_CB_BEFORE_BLOCK_EXEC` is after the block of guest code has been translated into code that can run on the host and immediately before QEMU runs it.

 * `PANDA_CB_AFTER_BLOCK_EXEC` is immediately after the block of translated guest